FlammingFrost/tech-blog/content/posts/ssl/_index.md

 ---
-title: "Subsection 2"
+title: "Self/Semi-supervised Learning"
 summary: "This is a summary of the subsection.
 It will appear at the top of the page."
-description: "This is the subsection's meta description and a fallback if no summary is added." url : "/posts/subsection2/"
+description: "This is the subsection's meta description and a fallback if no summary is added." url : "/posts/ssl/"
 ---